 build a wind farm: unless you're in a really windy place, you have

 to make sure each turbine is a good distance from the ones around it so it's not affected by them.

 Advantages and disadvantages of wind turbines

-You'd need about 1000–2000 turbines to make as much power as a
+In theory, you'd need 1000 2MW turbines to make as much power as a

-really sizable coal-fired power plant or
+really sizable (2000 MW or 2GW) coal-fired power plant or

 a nuclear power station